roadbusta/data-challenges-recap/07-Data-Engineering/03-Train-at-scale/01-GCP-Setup/README.md

 Beyond training models, you will see how you can make your models available to the world, manage different versions and serve predictions at scale.

 <details>
-  <summary> 🚨 If you are a student of the <strong>Part-Time Bootcamp</strong>, go back to the setup to create a GCP account now: </summary>
+  <summary> 🚨 If you are a student of the <strong>Part-Time Bootcamp</strong>, go back to the setup to create a GCP account now </summary>

 👉 Go to the **Google Cloud Platform setup** section of the `data-setup` repo: